-New-Bicycle and pedestrian projects may be programmed by Caltrans in the ITIP as these projects may be funded with are eligible for either State Highway Account or Federal funds.
+35. Bicycle and Pedestrian Projects in the ITIP.
+Bicycle and pedestrian projects may be programmed by Caltrans in the ITIP as these projects are eligible for either State Highway Account or Federal funds.

 Caltrans may include in the ITIP a bicycle and pedestrian project that relates to the interregional surface transportation of people or goods or that is a capital outlay project of statewide benefit and interest.
 The project should provide an alternative to travel on a State highway that is part of the interregional road system or provide access to a state or national park or to an interregional surface transportation facility.